scala-ide/scala-ide.github.com/blog/_posts/2012-06-22-release-notes-2.0.2-rc1.md

 For the many of you working with mixed Java/Scala projects, we have been fixing an annoying issue related to ``@throw`` annotation, which was causing incorrect errors to be reported in the Java editor.

-### Better support for JDK 7

-The Scala presentation compiler used to (incorrectly) use the running JDK, instead of the one configured on the build path.
-Now it will honor the correct JDK, meaning that Eclipse can run on JDK 6, but your project can compile against JDK 7.

 ## Changelog